Nate96/time-tracker/reqs.md

 # Req6:
 When { report } is inputted.
-The system shall calulate total hours for each day of the week and the total hours worked for the week.
-The system shall print the results in the following formate. v---------------------
+The system shall calculate total hours for each day of the week and the total hours worked for the week.
+The system shall print the results in the following format. v---------------------
 Monday:     {} hours
 Tuesday:    {} hours